Changing the design

 Making an Art Directed blog

 When Geoffrey Grosenbach released the new PeepCode blog it made quite a splash.
 Each article is beautifully presented with its own unique design.
-When he wrote about how he’d based his blog on Nesta I got lots of questions asking how to achieve something similar.
+When he [wrote about][peepcode] how he'd based his blog on Nesta I got lots of questions asking how to achieve something similar.